VladiKup/DUALbooks/README.md

 engaging even digitally illiterate users by human-centric & optimal learning (paper) form factor, associated with TRUSTED (PL) experiences,

-relevant to context of the unique user/'crisis patient': see slides 16, 28 of oeBooks presentation
+relevant to the context of the unique user/'crisis patient': see slides 16, 28 of oeBooks presentation

 https://bit.ly/oeBookSlides4Aalto;